alexafton/NavData/README.md

 ## Screenshots

-*Screenshots will be added once the application is built and tested*
+*Screenshots will be added once the application is built and tested.*

 ## Installation
-*App in developpement*
+*App in developpement.*
 ### Prerequisites

 - Flutter SDK (3.22.1 or later)